 If you’re in the market for a new car (or a new old car, as is the case if you’re shopping the used market) you’ve probably got a lot of questions.
 If you don’t, you’re either extremely well educated on the subject and have done your research, or you’re not thinking it through.
 One of the first questions you should be asking is “How do I ensure my safety when choosing a car?”
-You can do this simply by looking up the stats on what kinds of cars get into more accidents.
+With a bit of research, you’ll be able to help prevent car accidents.

 Of course, this isn’t an exact science.
 The fact is, there are plenty of factors that contribute to car accidents and many times it has nothing at all to do with what’s being driven as opposed to how it’s being driven.
 With that in mind, here are some factoids that should help you determine what kind of car to buy for maximum safety.

 Cars with a lot of power under the hood are more frequently involved in accidents.
 You can chalk this up to the assumption that people who choose cars with powerful engines tend to be a lot more aggressive behind the wheel, therefore putting themselves at a greater risk for being involved in an accident.
 But there’s also another element involved – sometimes people who drive powerful cars who don’t really know how to drive them.

 Two-door compact cars are more likely to get into accidents than their larger cousins, four-door sedans.
 The reason?
 Being smaller and more capable of weaving in and out of traffic can sometimes encourage this risky behavior, which naturally puts a driver in a higher risk category.

 A car’s color may have a lot to do with its tendency to get hit by other vehicles.
 Black cars are said to be the most prone to blending in with the background, but this also includes silver and grey cars, as well as red and blue.
 The safest color to drive?
 White and orange, both of which stand a far better chance of being seen in another driver’s peripheral vision.